|Wiebke Arlt MD, DSc, FRCP, FMedSci

 |Filip K Knop MD, PhD

-Consultant Endocrinologist, Professor of Endocrinoloy and Chief of Research, Department of Medicine, Founding Director, Center for Diabetes Research, Gentofte Hospital, University of Copenhagen, Denmark
+Consultant Endocrinologist, Professor of Endocrinology and Director of Center for Clinical Metabolic Research, Gentofte Hospital, University of Copenhagen, Denmark

-Prof. Knop's resesearch interest centres on the pathophysiology of type 2 diabetes, obesity, regulation of appetite and food intake, and the therapeutic role of incretins.
+Professor Knop's resesearch interest centres on the pathophysiology of obesity and its complications including type 2 diabetes and non-alcoholic fatty liver disease, regulation of appetite and food intake, and the therapeutic potential of incretins.
 He is particularly interested in the integrative role of the gut in human (patho)physiology.

 Professor, Department of Medicine, University of Montreal, Canada

 Research focus: Molecular mechanisms of adrenal tumors, aberrant hormone receptors in adrenal tumours and hyperplasia, new therapies for pituitary and adrenal tumours.